Simon Wincer

-Simon Wincer (born 1943) is an Australian director and producer of film and television.
+Simon Wincer (born 1943) is an Australian film and television director best known for the miniseries Lonesome Dove and the film Free Willy.
 He attended Cranbrook School, Sydney, from 1950 to 1961.
 On leaving school he worked as a stagehand at TV Station Channel 7.
 By the 1980s he had directed over 200 hours of television.
 In 1986, he directed the telemovie The Last Frontier and also won a Christopher Award.
-He also directed the 1993 family film Free Willy.